sirius-ms/sirius-docs.github.io/docs/_pages/advanced-background-information.md

 It is important to note that CANOPUS's classification does not adhere to the concept of attributing a compound to its biosynthetic precursor or pathway.
 Instead, it categorizes compounds based on functional groups and common substructures.
+In the [ClassyFire](http://classyfire.wishartlab.com/) ontology, every compound belongs to multiple compound classes, which describe structural patterns.
+For example, a *dipeptide* is classified as both an *amino acid* (due to containing an amino acid substructure) and a *carboxylic acid* (due to containing an carboxylic acid substructure).
+Similarly, a glycosylated amino acid might belong to the compound classes of *amino acids* and *hexoses*.

+Different from how compound classes are often described in chemistry textbooks, ClassyFire compound classes do **not** describe the biosynthetic origin.
+For example, a *phytosteroid might* be classified as *bile acids* in Classyfire, because both class of compounds share the same backbone, although they are involved in different biochemical pathways.
-Without additional knowledge about the measured organism, the MS/MS spectrum alone cannot determine the biochemical origin of a compound class; the same compound may be derived from different biosynthetic precursors.
+Without additional knowledge about the measured organism, the MS/MS spectrum alone cannot determine the biochemical origin of a compound class, as the same compound may be derived from different biosynthetic precursors.

 Additionally, CANOPUS predicts compound classes based on the categories